karmeleon/recipes/food/biryani.md

 1. Preheat the oven to 350F
 1. With a slotted spoon, line the bottom of a glass 9x13 baking pan with the mostly-cooked chicken
-2. //TODO: does this amount of food fit in my instant pot?
 3. Pour some of the cooking liquid from the chicken pan so that there's around 5mm in the baking pan
 4. Mix the rice in with the chicken, including the spices the rice was cooked in
 5. Remove the stems from the chilis, cut them in half lengthwise, and distribute them on top of the rice